 If you don’t mind spending more for your home theater but still want to keep costs under relative control, the $1,500 Bose CineMate 520 is right up your alley.

-The system uses typically excellent Bose audio components and a small control console to provide exceptional sound quality and great theater experience.
+The system uses typically high-quality Bose audio components and a small control console to provide exceptional sound quality and excellent theater experience.

-The system contains the Bose ADAPTIQ calibration system, which allows you to perfectly adjust it for perfect sound reproduction in any room and features five direct-reflecting speakers and a subwoofer for great surround-sound.
+The system contains the Bose ADAPTIQ calibration system, which allows you to adjust it for perfect sound reproduction in any room correctly and features five direct-reflecting speakers and a subwoofer for great surround-sound.

-If you like tall speakers and great sound quality for less than $1,000, the Samsung Smart Home Theater HT-D6730W has a lot to offer.
+If you like tall speakers and excellent sound quality for less than $1,000, the Samsung Smart Home Theater HT-D6730W has a lot to offer.

 It plays Blu-ray and streams online content with ease, and its twin speaker towers with satellite speakers and subwoofers fill a room like no other system.